Part 2: Objects and Properties

 Start Time

-The Start Time defaults to the scenario start time and you can reset it.
+The Start Time defaults to the scenario start time, and you can reset it.
 The Stop Time field is read-only and is defined by the last waypoint for the vehicle.

-1. Click the down arrow or right-click on the start or stop times to interact with the object time options.
+1. Click the down arrow or right-click the start or stop times to interact with the object time options.

 2. Hover over Start Time.